eclipse-edc/DataDashboard/README.md

 Substitute the values as necessary:
 - `apiKey`: enter here what your EDC instance expects in th `x-api-key` header
 - `catalogUrl`: prepend your connector URL, e.g. `http://localhost`, assuming your catalog endpoint is exposed at port 8181, which is the default
-- `dataManagementApiUrl`:  prepend your connector URL, e.g. `http://localhost`, assuming your IDS endpoint is exposed at port 9191
+- `managementApiUrl`:  prepend your connector URL, e.g. `http://localhost`, assuming your IDS endpoint is exposed at port 9191
 - `storageAccount`: insert the name of an Azure Blob Storage account to which the connector has access, otherwise data transfers won't work.

 **Be extra careful NOT to commit those changes, as they might leak potentially sensitive information!!!**